-Appointed to the Board as Independent Director from 31 January 2022
+Appointed to the Board as Independent Director from 31 January 2022.

-Dmitry has over 27 years of financial, accounting, and operational experience, including substantial experience working with promoter/founder-led energy sector listed businesses in London, Africa, Asia, and Canada.
-Since November 2017, Tsvetkov has served as Chief Financial Officer of OPG Power Ventures PLC.
+Dmitri has over 27 years of financial, accounting, and operational experience, including substantial experience working with promoter/founder-led energy sector listed businesses in London, Africa, Asia, and Canada.
+From November 2017 to May 2022, Mr. Tsvetkov has served as Chief Financial Officer of OPG Power Ventures PLC.
+From June 2022 to April 2023, Dimitri has been Chief Financial Officer and since April 2023 Chief Operating Officer & Group Director of Finance of i(x) Net Zero TLC.
 He holds the designations of Chartered Accountant (CA) from the Canadian Institute of Chartered Accountants, FCCA from the Association of Chartered and Certified Accountants in the United Kingdom, and CFA from the CFA Institute in the United States.